ShangjinTang/dotfiles/README.md

 mise global rust@latest

 # recommend to use mise to control python versions
-sudo pacman -Sy libx-crypt # required to compile python with 'mise' mise global python@3.10
+sudo pacman -Sy libxcrypt-compat # required to compile python with 'mise' mise global python@3.10

 # Essential: support for python plugins in Nvim